 Attendance.
 In keeping with a strong liberal arts tradition that encourages active learning and complete participation in the education process, Ursinus College expects students to attend class.
-Not attending class will result in a failing grade for this course.
-You can miss two class meetings for any reason (no questions asked), and it will not affect your grade.
+You can miss three class meetings for any reason (no questions asked), and it will not affect your grade.
 Save these for illness, emergencies, and planned absences.
-Three absences reduce your overall course grade by a half-letter grade.
-Four or more absences result in a failing grade.
+Four or more absences result in a failing grade for the course.
 For the purpose of your grade, there is no difference between "excused" and "unexcused" absences.

-In the event that you experience a significant health problem or other issue that may prevent you from performing adequately in their academic work and/or attending class for more than one day, you must notify the Ursinus Institute for Student Success: lmanz@ursinus.edu or 610-409-3590.
+If you experience a significant health problem or other issue that may prevent you from performing adequately in your academic work and/or attending class for more than one day, notify the Ursinus Institute for Student Success to request accommodations for this course.
+Contact the Director of Disability Services, Shammah Bermudez, at sbermudez@ursinus.edu or 484-762-4329.

 Disability accommodations.
 Ursinus College is committed to ensuring equal access and providing reasonable accommodations for students with disabilities.
-Students requesting academic accommodations must meet with the Director of Disability Services, located within the Ursinus Institute for Student Success on the lower level of the Myrin Library.
+Students requesting academic accommodations must meet with the Director of Disability Services, located within the Ursinus Institute for Student Success on the lower level of Wismer.

 At the beginning of each semester, qualifying students must meet with the Shammah Bermudez to reinstate accommodations and pick up their accommodations letters.
 Students are also responsible for presenting their letters to the course faculty member.
-If you have any questions, contact Shammah Bermudez, Director of Disability Services by email at sbermudez@ursinus.edu or by phone at (484) 762-4329.
+If you have any questions, contact the Director of Disability Services, Shammah Bermudez, at shermudez@ursinus.edu or 484-762-4329.